 I have always been fascinated by cougars.
 As I got older and discovered that they can be legally kept as pets, I became increasingly attracted to the proposition.

 Since my husband doesn't hate the idea, we are in the preparation stages for making this happen.
-It will very likely be some time ten or fifteen years from now, and it begins with a process of research, research, research, which I share with you here.
+It will very likely be some time 10 or 15 years from now.
+I have begun the process of doing research, and I will share my findings here.

 A Cougar Is a Wild Animal!
 Can It Be Domesticated?